Home › Blog › CRM Data Security Guide: 11 Best Practices to Save Your Data From Cyber Threats

 Establish Data Retention Policies:

 Not all data is worth keeping.
-So, define and implement data retention and CRM security policies for your business, outlining the retention duration for each data type.
+So, define and implement data retention policy and CRM security policies for your business, outlining the retention duration for each data type.

 Holding onto unnecessary data increases the risk of unauthorized access and breaches.
 Proper data retention practices ensure that outdated or excessive data is securely disposed of, reducing potential risks.